 Tax Incidence in Politics

-Tax Incidence isn't necessarily a well-explored topic in politics, but in some political campaigns it has risen in prominence.
+Tax Incidence isn't necessarily a well-explored topic in politics, but some campaigns have approached it cautiously.

-A Real World Example of Tax Incidence’s Consequences
+Real World Example of Unintended Tax Incidence Consequences

 Some links for analysis on the price elasticity of crude oil or petroleum: